Andrea-58/dohome-homekit/README.md

 https://www.amazon.com/DoHome-Changing-Compatible-Assistant-Multicolor/dp/B092VJ7SRR

-How to control DoHome smart bulb:
+How to connect DoHome smart bulb with phone:
 Step 1: Log in and sign up your DoHome APP and confirm the phone is connected to WiFi(ONLY 2.4G WiFi supported), and click the upper right corner “+” icon in DoHome APP.

 Step 2: Select the corresponding Color Bulb(Wi-Fi) device icon and input the router password.